Aim Use the Top Line

 |

-To aim well you must be able to place your putterface perpendicular to your starting line.
+To putt accurately you must be able to place your putterface perpendicular to your target.
 Face-angle errors at impact transfer 83% to the ball's direction according to Dave Pelz.

 Side-spin on the ball from a diagonal putter path has a negligible effect on the direction of your ball.